kyleaoman/martini/docs/source/beams/index.rst

 The :class:`~martini.beams.GaussianBeam` class accepts the full width at half-maximum (FWHM) angular size of the beam via the ``bmaj`` and ``bmin`` keyword arguments.
 These should be specified with :mod:`astropy.units`.
-Unequal ``bmaj`` and ``bmin`` results in an elliptical Gaussian beam.
-Make sure to always specify both the major and minor axis lengths (otherwise a default value may be used).
+Unequal ``bmaj`` and ``bmin`` results in an elliptical Gaussian beam; for a circular beam the minor axis length can be omitted.
 The position angle of the ellipse (East of North) can be set with the ``bpa`` keyword argument.
-An example initialization looks
+An example initialization looks like:
-like:

 .. code-block:: python